Travel guide

 1. #Ferry

-If you go to the west coast it will be almost impossible to avoid boarding the ferries to cross the fjords.
+If you're heading for the west coast, you'll find it almost impossible to avoid taking a ferry across the fjords.
 And why not?
-Cheap, they will allow you to save a lot of time, but also to spend a pleasant moment on the deck to taste a softis (Italian ice cream which Norwegians are fond of).
+Inexpensive, they'll not only save you an incredible amount of time, but you'll also be able to spend a pleasant moment on deck, enjoying a softis (the Italian-style ice cream that Norwegians are so fond of).

 2. #Fjord

-Immense and majestic, with their cliffs that plunge into rushing water, witnessing the marriage between the salty ocean and the fresh waters of the glaciers, the fjords are a must for your visit to Norway.
-They can be explored on foot, on the water, by car, on the walls in via ferrata, and even in the air for the most daring!
+Immense and majestic, with their cliffs plunging into rushing water, witness to the marriage between the salty ocean and the fresh waters of the glaciers, the fjords are a must for your visit to Norway.
+They can be explored on foot, on the water, by car, on the walls via ferrata, and even in the air for the most daring!

 3. #Hot-dog

-Surprisingly, Norwegians love hot dogs!
-You can find them everywhere: from the airport to the train stations and from the city to the countryside!
-If they are obviously not gastronomy, pølser (in Norwegian) remain a must for your trip.
-Remember to ask for yours with small fried onions!
+Surprising as it may seem, Norwegians love hot dogs!
+You'll find them everywhere: from the airport to the train station, and from the city to the countryside!
+While they're obviously not gastronomic, pølser (Norwegian for "hot dog") are a must-have on your trip.
+Don't forget to ask for yours with fried onions!

 4. #Hytte

-They are wooden houses often isolated in the nature and with variable comfort: some without water or electricity with dry toilets outside, others with flat screen and sofa...
-For a weekend or a holiday, Norwegians flock to their huts whenever they can.
-There are many for rent throughout the country
+These are wooden cottages, often isolated in the wilderness, with varying degrees of comfort: some without water or electricity and with dry toilets outside, others with a flat-screen TV and sofa...
+For a weekend or a vacation, Norwegians flock to their hytte whenever they can.
+There are many for rent all over the country.

 5. #Kos

-Equivalent to the Danish word hygge, this widely used term represents well-being, a warm, friendly and comforting atmosphere, in short, the Scandinavian way of life!
-It is also used to evoke the simple pleasures of life, such as an evening around the fire with a few candles and good company
+Equivalent to the Danish word hygge, this widely-used term represents well-being, a warm, friendly and comforting atmosphere - in short, the Scandinavian art of living!
+It's also used to evoke life's simple pleasures, such as an evening around the fire with a few candles and good company.

 6. #Fishing

 Like skiing, sea and freshwater fishing is a national sport.
-Although no permit or licence is required to fish on the high seas or from the coast, the regulations are very strict and respected by everyone.
-The aquaculture industry is also an economic manna for Norway, which exports 95% of its production to Europe
+Although you don't need a permit or license to fish on the high seas or from the coast, regulations are very strict and respected by everyone.
+The aquaculture industry is also a major economic boon for Norway, which exports 95% of its production to Europe.

 7. #Oil

-It is thanks to or because of him that Norway is so rich and a pioneer in renewable energy.
-At the end of 2020, Norway was awarded new oil extraction licenses in the Arctic that run counter to the Paris climate agreement.
-This is known as "petromonachy".
-Goal: 100% electric cars by 2025
+It's thanks to him, or because of him, that Norway is so rich and a pioneer in renewable energies.
+At the end of 2020, Norway was awarded new licenses to extract oil in the Arctic, in contravention of the Paris climate agreement.
+The term "petromonachy" has been coined.
+Objective: 100% electric cars by 2025.

 8. #Skål!